 • Myza

 Myza is a gorgeous little girl who weighs in at approximately 18 pounds and is 8 - 10 years old.
 No health issues that we’re aware of.
-She loves people.
-Still playful but will calm down the minute you do.
+She aolutely loves people.
 She’s not needy, but will attach quickly to her new owner.
-She wants to be loved and be by your side.
-She is spayed, up to date on all vaccines.
-We’re still getting to know Myza, but we do believe she would do best as an only dog, and will update this post as we learn more.
+She just wants to be loved and be by your side.
+She is spayed, up to date on all vaccines..
+Although we’re still getting to know Myza, we do believe she would do best as an only dog, and will update this post as we learn more.

 • Jenny

-Jenny is believed to be 18 but you would never guess that meeting her.
-She is a carefree little Jack Russell who was recently surrendered at a local pet store.
-She is understandably confused, but does well with dogs who respect her space.
+Jenny is 19 years old, but you would never guess that meeting her.
+She is a little Jack Russell who was recently surrendered at a local pet store.
+She is understandably confused and only does well with dogs who respect her space.
 To be an only dog your entire life, and then to suddenly find yourself in a strange house with 18 other dogs can be overwhelming.
-Other than food aggression towards other dogs, we’ve only seen a lonely little girl who wants to be loved.
-Although she desperately needs a dental and definitely has signs of arthritis indicative to her age, she is otherwise healthy.
-We will schedule a dental for her once we’ve collected enough donations to cover it.
+Jenny is in foster with a wonderful woman who is working with her.
+In a quieter environment, we’re hoping she will feel more secure.
+Deep down, Jenny is a lonely little girl who wants to be loved.
+Jenny does have signs of arthritis indicative to her age, but she is otherwise healthy.
+She even had a dental last month thanks to a donation received exclusively for her.
+She (and we) are incredibly grateful!

 • Queenie

 Queenie is an older lady at approximately 16.
-She waddles around the house just as content as they come.
-Her back legs don’t want to cooperate, and arthritis is severe.
-Promising full disclosure, we have to tell you that this lovely little girl is incontinent.
+She is carefree and waddles around the house just as content as they come.
+Her back legs don’t always want to cooperate, and arthritis is severe.
+Promising full disclosure, we have to tell you that this lovely little girl is completely incontinent.
 Her wish for life is simple - good food, clean bedding, and love.
 Don’t worry Queenie, we got you covered!

 • Kelly